What do I do?

 “Will AI take over our jobs?”

 Personally, I don’t think so.
 AI won’t replace our jobs—it’ll just change how we do them.
 It’ll make things easier and faster, so we can focus on the work that really matters.
-In fact, it might even create more jobs across industries.

 Here’s a simple example from the past: